xtagon/docs/docs/zero-to-snake-windows-chocolatey.md

+---
+layout: default
+title: Zero to snake for Windows (using Chocolatey)
+categories: [doc]
+---

 # Zero to snake for Windows (using Chocolatey)

 This document takes you from a blank Windows 10/8/7 computer to a running snake that you can view in your browser.